 At present the Company is not aware of any other intravenous glycoprotein IIb/IIIa inhibitors in mid to late stage clinical development.
-However, the choice and use of AGGRASTAT [®] may be affected by the continued advancement of new antithrombotic and antiplatelet agents, including the oral antiplatelet agents, ticagrelor (Brilinta [®]) and prasugrel (Effient [®]).
-In addition, the Company anticipates the launch of generic version of AGGRASTAT [®] and/or of other competitive drugs may also be expected to impact utilization of the Company's drug.
+However, the choice and use of ACGRASTAT [®] may be affected by the continued advancement of new antithrombotic and antiplatelet agents, including the oral antiplatelet agents, ticagrelor (Brilinta [®]) and prasugrel (Effient [®]).
 Many companies, including large pharmaceutical and biotechnology companies, are conducting development of products that are intended to address the same or a similar medical need.
 Many of these companies have much larger financial and other resources than the Company does, including those related to research and development, manufacturing, and sales and marketing.
 The Company also faces competition in recruiting scientific personnel from colleges, universities, agencies, and research organizations who seek patent protection and licensing agreements for the technologies they develop.